Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Lock Mechanism

 Without fail, you will find yourself in a position where you need to rely on the lock on your knife more than you expected.
-Out of the six folding knives in this guide, four feature the crossbar-style lock mechanism and a fifth features a button lock which is similar in design to the crossbar lock.
-In our time and experience, we have never seen one of those lock mechanisms fail without some outside force creating a major disruption in how the knife functions.
-Like a truck running it over.
-Additionally, a good liner lock wonโ€™t fail you either.
+Out of the six folding knives in this guide, four feature the crossbar-style lock mechanism, and a fifth has a button lock, which is similar in design to the crossbar lock.

 Pocket Clip

 The right pocket clip will keep your knife in place in your pocket and will be easy to attach and remove.
 Generally, pocket clips are made from steel or titanium, are designed to retain their shape, and are around half the total length of the knife when they are closed.
-There are also shorter pocket clip and wire ones that are usually found on small to midsize knives and lightweight ones..
+There are also shorter pocket clip and wire ones that are usually found on small to midsize knives and lightweight ones.

-testing James Brandโ€™s โ€œRedstoneโ€
+testing James Brand’s “Redstone”

 Knife pocket clips come in all shapes and sizes; (photo/Nick LeFort)